-Hammocks Beach Trail is a 2.7 mile lightly trafficked out and back trail located near Hubert, NC that features beautiful wild flowers and is good for all skill levels.
+Hammocks Beach Trail is a 2.7 mile lightly trafficked out and back trail located near Hubert, North Carolina that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Venture to Bear Island and reward yourself with vivid memories of one of the most unspoiled beaches on the Atlantic coast.
 Accessible only by passenger ferry or private boat, there's just one thing at Hammocks Beach that's crowded?the list of things to do.

 I ran along the beach- from the entance area to the south tip of the island, A nice run.
 At one point during my run, there was absolutely no one around- the only noice came from crashing waves and seagull.
 While the distance is not far- only a couple of miles- make sure to bring plenty of water, especially during summer.
 The reward for making it to the tip of the island- a nice view and lots of large,well-preserved shells.